dennisgsmith/MDVaccineWatch/README.md

 ## App Composition
 The `dash.html_components` allow for generation of HTML with Python.
-This allows for easy integration with `dcc.Graph` objects and other interfacing options.
+This allows for easy integration with `dcc.Graph` objects and other interface options.

-`dcc.RadioItems` filters the dataframe by type of dose, acting as an input to the callback. `dcc.Slider` plays a similar role but filters by date.
+`select-dose` (`dcc.Dropdown`) filters the map display (not the text) by type of dose, acting as an input to the callback.
+This includes the aggregate values created in preprocessing the dataframe.
+It filters by the colomn selected in this dataframe.

+`select-absolute-relative` (`dcc.Radioitems`) displays the information as either absoute numbers (directly from the Vaccine data df) or as relative percentages (Vaccine data divided by its county's estimated total population).
+This switch reflects both the text-based tabular stats and the choropleth map's representation of the data.
+It uses the `get_county_stats` function to compute its input (it's fed date-filtered data).

+`select-date` (`dcc.Slider`) also affects both the map and the text-based stats.
+It does this by using the `filter_by_date` function.
+Since it's values can only be numeric, the dates are each assigned a unique numer that is used as an index.
+The `min` and `max` are set to the minimum and maximum of this index, which accesses the dates in the `VACCINATION_DATE` column of the Vaccine dataframe.

 ## Callback
-The slider and radio buttons call `display_choropleth` when their values are changed, updating the map based on the data they filter from the dataframe.
-The funtion returns a container to display the current selected date and the `plotly.express` `choropleth_mapbox`.
+`display_choropleth` takes the values from the dcc components (`select_date`, `select_dose`, and `select-absolute-relative`).
+When their values are changed, the fucntion updates the choropleth map based on the data they filter from the vaccine dataframe. `maryland-counties` is directly ingested into the Plotly figure (`fig`) and paired with the data using the `featureidkey="properties.name"` argument.
+The `locations="Counties"` argument allows the function to assign the data to each of the respective counties in the GeoJSON.
+For the style, a Mapbox account and a `mapbox_accesstoken` was needed to use the "dark" setting.
+For more information visit the Plotly documentation: https://dash.plotly.com

+`display_stats` takes in two of the input proerties as the above funtion (`select_date` and `select-absolute-relative`).
+It also accept as input the `ClickData` generated when an object on the `choropleth_mapbox` is clicked.
+From this data, the name of the desired selected county can be accessed, allowing to lookup that county by name on the (date-filtered) dataframe using `filter_by_county`.
+When triggering the function, the boolean parameter `percent=False` allows users to use the state of `select-absolute-relative` to choose how the data should be represented in the stats.
+This is the same data being accessed when updating the mapbox figure.
+The helper function, `btn_state` allows the conditional formatting of absolute or relative data.
+If the button state passed in is "Realtive" the appropirate string-format symbol will be returned ("%") otherwise, the funtion will return string-formatting for absolute values.

 ## Credits
-The `geojson` mask of Maryland counties is provided courtesy of @frankrowe (https://github.com/frankrowe/maryland-geojson/blob/master/maryland-counties.geojson).
+The GeoJSON mask of Maryland counties is provided courtesy of @frankrowe (https://github.com/frankrowe/maryland-geojson/blob/master/maryland-counties.geojson).

 Vaccination data is provided by Maryland State Gov. (https://data.imap.maryland.gov/)